Laura: First question; what is your name?

 Father: And then kind of dim light.
 It was hard to see.
 So when I turned 18 and 19, I went to a eye doctor, and he said; ‘You got retinitis pigmentosa’.
 And it came back, that name did.
 And he started explaining to me my vision.
 And I got happy.
 Because I realized; ‘Hey, I'm not big and dumb and clumsy’.
 And he was like; ‘Are you okay?’
 I said; ‘Yeah, I’m fine’.

 Laura: Yeah.
 Isn't that amazing?
-It's funny how having a diagnosis can actually be really liberating…
+It's funny how having a diagnosis can actually be really liberating for some people, having a name to what you've been experiencing.

-Father: Yeah cause you know, that's when you know, everybody else is going, where you going the opposite direction.
+Father: Yeah, cause you know, that's when you know, everybody else is going, where you going the opposite direction.

 Laura: Yeah.

 Laura: Yeah.
-Sorry guys, it's my RIP.
+Sorry guys, it's my RP.

 Father: It was a good pick up line too, you know?